kechezon/15-466-f25-base5/README.md

 - When the arrow appears, press in that direction before your opponent to start pulling on the rope.
 - If you win the QTE, you'll keep pulling the rope.
 Press the same direction to stop pulling.
 - If you lose the QTE, you can initiate a Counter by pressing in the opposite direction.
 Successfully Countering before your opponent stops pulling will undo all of their progress for that particular interaction, and grant you a bonus 20% of the progress they had made!
-- Be the first to pull the rope to your side!
+- Be the first to pull the rope to your flag!

 Strategy:
 - While having a better reaction time than your opponent is helpful, the true key to victory in Quick Tug Event lies in the mind games.